Tom-PIT/Connected.Docs/en/Common/CodeLists/MeasureUnits.md

 # Measure units

-This code list represents the measure units used across the digital contents of the system.
+This code list defines all **measure units** used across the system.
 Measure units ensure that quantities are displayed consistently in documents, inventories, and calculations.
-Each measure unit defines how values are rounded, displayed, and processed across the system.
+Each unit also defines how values are rounded, formatted, and processed throughout the digital contents.

-For a detailed explanation of how measure units work, watch the [Measure units](https://www.youtube.com/watch?v=8swl8Vex6y4) video.
+> [!TIP]
+> For a full demonstration, see the **[Measure units](https://www.youtube.com/watch?v=8swl8Vex6y4)** video tutorial.
 ---

 ## Schema